 The exception to this is if a large part of the intestine has been damaged and needs to be removed.
 If this is the case, then your canine companion may be more prone to diarrhea and other digestive issues in the future.

 In the event of an obstruction leading to a rupture of the bowel, your dog has a much more guarded prognosis and a higher risk of death, although a full recovery is still possible.

 What If I am Not Sure My Dog Swalled A Sock?

 If you are not sure your dog swallowed a sock (or any other foreign object) but suspect he did, it’s always best to call your vet.
 Most likely, the doctor will want to take a look at your dog’s stomach and perform an exam.
 The risk of a bowel obstruction is too great to risk it.
 Some dogs may vomit or even pass a sock, but it is always better to play it safe.
 Watch your dog for signs like excessive drooling, pain, and vomiting.
 A dog excessively vomiting needs medical attention right away.

 Frequently Asked Questions

-Always bear in mind that dogs who tend to eat foreign objects are usually repeat offenders!
+Remember that dogs who tend to eat foreign objects are usually repeat offenders.
 For dogs that require multiple surgeries, the level of risk increases with each subsequent surgery.
-So, every effort should be made to prevent access to objects that they may ingest.
+So, every effort should be made to prevent access to objects they try to may ingest.

 If you think your dog may have eaten a sock, the most important thing to do is contact your veterinarian immediately for advice.
 If the sock becomes stuck in his digestive tract and the problem is left untreated, your dog can quickly become very sick and could die.
-However, with prompt veterinary treatment, most dogs will usually make a swift recovery.
+However, with prompt veterinary treatment, most dogs will usually recover quickly.